smart-air-geocens/air-quality-simulator-cli/README.md

 1. Clone the project into your local machine;
 2. Open Command Prompt window in the folder you have cloned the project;
-3. Run the this command: `npm install -g .`
+3. Run this command: `npm install -g .`

 ## Run the Simulator